Monday, February 29, 2016

 In reality the king is recognized by his profile printed on new paper money.

-• The coach's weight means that the fugitives arrive three hours late (some say five hours) for the meeting with a royalist escort.
-Alarmed by the unrest that the troops' presence causes and supposing that the trip has been put off again, the commander orders their departure half an hour before the king appears.
+• Delays in leaving Paris and the coach's weight mean that the fugitives arrive three hours late for the meeting with a royalist escort.
+Alarmed by the unrest that the troops' presence causes and supposing that the trip has been put off again, the commander orders their departure half an hour before the royals appear.

 • The worried travellers go on to the next stop.
-They find that the men have dismounted and and that many have gone to drink with the locals and fraternize with them.
+There they find that the men have dismounted and and that many are in the taverns, where they drink and fraternize with the locals.
 The group goes on alone.

-• Jean Drouet, who owns the relay at Sainte-Menehould, has recognized Louis while changing the horses.
+• Jean Drouet, who owns the relay at Sainte-Menehould, recognizes Louis while changing the horses.
 An ardent revolutionary, he persuades the notables that the travellers are the royal family.
 They let him gallop off to have them halted.

 He arrives at Varennes minutes after the travellers.

-• At 23:00 everyone sleeps, except for a few men who drink in a tavern.
+• At 23:00 everyone sleeps, except for a half-dozen Jacobins who drink in a tavern.
 At Drouet's passionate demand they barricade the route.
-The inexperienced guards (please see the next page) cannot stop them.
+The guards do not stop them (the next page says more).

 • The mayor is in Paris.
 The grocer who replaces him does not know what to do, and to let the situation evolve suggests that the travellers stay in the rooms over his shop until morning.
 Having no choice, they accept.

-Marie-Antoinette will enter a dwelling that is not a palace or prison for the only time in her life.
+Marie-Antoinette enters a dwelling that is not a palace or prison for the only time in her life.

 # # #